-Canadian degree-granting institutions are eligible to participate in the CERC program only if they have received, annually, an average of $100,000 or more from the three federal granting agencies: the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC), and the Social Sciences and Humanities Research Council (SSHRC).
+Canadian degree-granting institutions are eligible to apply to the CERC program only if they have received, annually, an average of $100,000 or more from the three federal research funding agencies (CIHR, NSERC and SSHRC).

-To be considered degree-granting, an institution must meet both of the following criteria:
+To be considered degree-granting, an institution must both:

-- It must be authorized by a provincial or territorial government to grant its own university degrees.
-A postsecondary educational institution affiliated or federated with another degree-granting institution will be accorded its own independent eligibility if it receives its operating budget directly from the provincial government (ministry of education or higher education or equivalent) and has its own board of directors.
+- be authorized by a provincial or territorial government to grant its own university degrees.
+A postsecondary educational institution affiliated or federated with another degree-granting institution will be accorded its own independent eligibility if it receives its operating budget directly from the provincial or territorial government (ministry of education or higher education or equivalent) and has its own board of directors; and

 Eligibility of nominees